-Point out the differences between letters and words, and the difference between a lower-case and capital letter.
-For example, ‘There is a capital M. Can you see how it is bigger than this lower-case m?’
+- Point out the differences between letters and words, and the difference between a lower-case and capital letter.
+For example, ‘There is a capital M. Can you see how it’s bigger than this lower-case m?’

 - Point out different punctuation marks, including full stops, exclamation marks and question marks.
 Explain what these mean – for example, ‘There is a question mark.
 When we see one of those, we know that somebody is asking a question’.

 - When you see words printed in bold or large font, point these out and explain how this changes the ways that we say those words.
 For example, ‘Look at how big the word BOOHOO is.
 The baby must be crying very loudly’.